ishraque-dev/template-gen/README.md

 ## Using

-To create a template use $ temps-gen in you command line with out the $ sign and select a template.
+To create a template use $ temps-gen in you command line without the $ sign and select a template.

 ## Bugs

 If you are using powershell to install or run the command make sure you have the permission for run script files.
 Otherwise use a different terminal for eg- git bash.
-If you are facing other kinds of error please post a issue in github issues.
+If you are facing any kinds of error please post a issue in github issues.

 ## Support